Genting SkyWorlds: Lawsuit and termination of agreement

 On 26 November 2018, Genting Malaysia filed a $1.75 billion lawsuit against The Walt Disney Company and 20th Century Fox, accusing Fox of trying to back-out of their end of the deal, granting approval of IP.
 In the suit, Genting Malaysia alleged that Fox had taken planned steps to cancel the contract.
 The suit also named Disney as a defendant, contending that Disney's executives, following the company's then-pending acquisition of Fox, were "calling-the-shots" on the project.
 Disney was opposed to the park because they would have "no control" over its operations, and there were concerns that it would be situated adjacent to a casino, which was said to contradict Disney's "family-friendly" image.
 Fox, in-turn, referred to the suit as being filed "without merit", stating that their reasons for withdrawing from the deal were due to Genting consistently not meeting "agreed-upon deadlines" for several years, and that Genting's attempts to blame Disney for Fox's default were "made-up".

 Fox filed a $46 million countersuit against Genting on 23 January 2019.
 In the suit, Fox stated that the reason for their termination of the project was "Genting alone", blaming Genting's "incompetence, inexperience, and rank indifference to its contractual obligations" as the reason the project fell through.
 Fox alleged that Genting changed agreed-upon plans "at the whim" of Genting Group chairman Lim Kok Thay and that Genting would construct "buildings that were too tall for the themed facades constructed to house them, built parade floats that were so large that they left no room on the street for spectators, built an attraction without including the designed (or any) evacuation route, and routinely had to retrofit, if not tear down, its prematurely built structures".
 Genting responded by stating that Fox's countersuit was filed to "divert attention away from its own incompetence and inexperience" and went on to say that the company "will prove that Fox's termination was both unfounded and improperly directed by Disney and Fox's parent company, Twenty First Century Fox."

 On 26 July, it was announced that Fox and Genting had settled their respective lawsuits.
-As part of the deal, Genting would be granted "a license to use certain Fox intellectual properties", and that non-Fox IPs would make up the rest of the attractions in the park.
+As part of the deal, Genting would be granted "a license to use certain Fox intellectual properties" (prior to 2019), and that non-Fox IPs would make up the rest of the attractions in the park.
 The outdoor park would also no longer be referred to as 20th Century Fox World, but instead would be named Genting SkyWorlds.